The

 beats the new Paramount Vancouver by one screen.

-province may call them theatres, but the City of Vancouver describes
+may call them theatres, but the City of Vancouver describes the

-the booths in its licence bylaw more frankly as "pornographic
+booths in its licence bylaw more frankly as "pornographic film

-film viewers."
-During an interview, chief licence inspector for
+viewers."
+During an interview, chief licence inspector for Vancouver,

-Vancouver, Paul Teichroeb, uses the more discreet term "private
+Paul Teichroeb, uses the more discreet term "private viewing booths."

-viewing booths."
-But the award for best official label goes to
+But the award for best official label goes to our namesake city

-our namesake city south of the border.
-In Vancouver, Washington,
+south of the border.
+In Vancouver, Washington, the civic government

-the civic government formally describes this type of theatre as
+formally describes this type of theatre as a "sexually-oriented

 Film Archives in New York City, a film museum founded in 1969